-Breeding success: number of pairs (confirmed and suspected) this century The earliest arrival date is 30th March, 1990 at Winscombe while the latest departure is 11th November, 2005 at Dundry.
+Breeding success: number of pairs (confirmed and suspected) this century The current average arrival date is April 16th which is 13 days earlier that quoted by Bland (1992), while the earliest arrival date is 30th March, 1990 at Winscombe.
+Currently the average departure date is October 11th, 17 days later than given in Bland (1992) while the latest local departure is 11th November, 2005 at Dundry.
 The largest count is of at least 13 at BL on 12th May, 2021.

 Wheeler (1874) listed it as an 'occasional summer visitor, first occurred some years ago' while Charbonnier (1899) said 'occurred at Chewton in 1885 and at Wrington on November 6th 1896'.
 Davis (1947) described it as a 'summer resident, uncommon though perhaps often overlooked.
 In recent years has frequently been noted at Stoke Gifford and Blagdon and has also been recorded from Dyrham and Severn Beach.
 Reported in former years as being seen or obtained at Tortworth, Burnett, Wrington and elsewhere.
 Probably breeds in several localities but no definite records'.
 It was treated as a local rarity, particularly away from the reservoirs, until 1990.
-Gyrfalcon Falco rusticollis 1, 0 A National rarity 1961 - CVL from November 5th until 13th January, 1962 [BBRC] GYR FALCON Falco rusticolus S. A falcon, too large for Peregrine, seen in flight and perched at Chew Valley res. by P.J.C. and M.A.W. on Nov.
+Gyrfalcon Falco rusticollis

+A National rarity with one local record, at CVL from 5th November, 1961 until 13th January, 1962 [BBRC] GYR FALCON Falco rusticolus S. A falcon, too large for Peregrine, seen in flight and perched at Chew Valley res. by P.J.C. and M.A.W. on Nov.
 5 was considered to be a Gyr Falcon; bird, subsequently identified on frequent occasions by G.S., remained until close of year and was seen by W.A.H., J.A.McG., H.W.N., the original observers and others.
 Field notes include: large size; broad, rather bluntly pointed wings; long tail; lack of distinct facial pattern and moustachial stripe; slow, powerful wing-beats and when at rest, wing-tips falling considerably short of tail.
 Identification confirmed by Brit.
 Birds Rare Birds Committee.
 First record for Bristol Area and Somerset.
 (A large falcon seen by R.S.H. at Downside Abbey, Nov.
 6, was possibly the Chew Valley bird.)
 Peregrine Falco peregrinus An uncommon resident, winter visitor and breeder which has increased in the last two decades.
 It is still rare nationally as a breeding species and the chart below shows the local breeding successes this century.